-Temporary income benefits are paid to workers that cannot work for more than seven days due to their injury or illness.
-You may also receive temporary income benefits if you return to work in a light duty or part-time capacity necessitated by your recovery, and you earn less money than before your injury or illness.
-If you qualify, you will receive 70% of your lost wages in most cases, subject to certain maximum dollar amounts.
-These payments are made directly to you on a weekly basis.
+Temporary income benefits are paid to workers who cannot work for more than seven days due to their injury or illness.
+You may also receive temporary income benefits if you return to work in a light-duty or part-time capacity necessitated by your recovery, and you earn less money than before your injury or illness.
+If you qualify, you will receive 70% of your lost wages in most cases.
+However, workers who make less than $10 per hour will receive 75% of the difference in their wages.

-If your workplace injuries or illnesses are severe, you may be eligible for “lifetime income benefits.”
-These are for workers that lose total eyesight in both eyes, amputations to multiple appendages, severe spinal injuries resulting in paralysis, or severe third degree burns.
+If your workplace injuries or illnesses are severe, you may be eligible for lifetime income benefits.
+These are for workers who suffer total blindness, amputations to multiple appendages, severe spinal injuries resulting in paralysis, or severe third degree burns.

 If your workers' compensation claim is denied, contact your employer's insurance adjuster to see if it is a matter of missing, incorrect, or inaccurate documentation.
 Providing this additional documentation can sometimes ensure your workers' compensation claim will be allowed.